CreepyPants

 If it's going to be anything, I suppose the internet is the "safest" vs. throwing pots n pans across the room, or having an aneurism from screaming.

 But more and more of our lives are lived virtually.
 Maybe we're safe from physical harm, but you can still do a lot of damage online.
 And when some people open the door for aggressive feelings or impulses, they potentially open the door for more violence than they think themselves capable of.
 I don't think people actually ever create boundaries for violent behavior.
-Our standards dont usually work that way.Signed Up:
+Our standards dont usually work that way.click to expand

 Creepy, plus it's also "aggression" letting off steam online.
 Just like sports tv watchers who yell and scream at the television and sometimes they break it.
 Even video game players.
 They break the controller or game.
 It's just aggression.